-Certain of PIMCO's management persons are registered, or have an application pending to register, as representatives of PIMCO's affiliated, registered, limited purpose broker-dealer, PIMCO Investments LLC ("PI").
+Certain of PIMCO's management persons are registered, or have an application pending to register, as representatives of PIMCO's affiliated, registered brokerdealer, PIMCO Investments LLC ("PI").
 PI is registered with the SEC and is a member of the Financial Industry Regulatory Authority, Inc. ("FINRA").